CalumMcM/MyLanguageCheatSheets/images/Javascript.md

 	hereIsAnotherGlobalVariable = 5; //Variables created without var wil be global var thisIsALocalVariable = 10;
 }

+//Check Data type
+typeof(myVariableType) //Will return the type of the variable passed in

 //ES6:
 //let variables
 let name = "Harry";